How to start a Freelance Photography Business

-One of the advantages of a business like photography is that your operation costs are very low.
-You need to be extremely careful with debt especially when you’re starting out.
-You should be able to generate income on your on before borrowing any money.
+One of the advantages of starting your own photography business is that your operation costs are very low.
+You need to be extremely careful with debt, especially when you’re starting out.
+You should be able to generate income on your own before borrowing any money.

 If you’re unable to generate any interest in your services, buying an expensive piece of equipment won’t help.
-A lot of people mistake having great equipment with creating a great business.
+Often, people tend to mistake having a great piece of equipment with creating a great business.

-If anything you should borrow money for marketing which will help you get more business.
-But again, be careful with debt and do your best to mitigate costs.
+If anything, you should borrow money only for marketing which will in turn help you gain more business.
+However, be careful with debt and do your best to mitigate costs.

-Networking as a photographer will be key to shaping how people perceive your brand.
+Networking in any business is mandatory, however, as a photographer will be the key to shaping how people perceive your brand.
 Part of successful networking is simply following up with people you have met.